Tralee: Racket sports

 Tralee Tennis Club is based on Dan Spring Road.
 County Badminton Club meets in the Presentation Secondary School Gym.

 Cricket

 County Kerry Cricket Club play at the Oyster Oval based at the nearby village of Spa on the shores of Tralee Bay.
 The club is a member of the Munster Cricket Union.

 Cycling

 The Chain Gang Cycling Club is a Tralee-based cycling club founded in 2008.
 Other cycling clubs include Tralee Bicycle Club (founded 1992), Tralee Cycling Club (founded 1953), Kingdom Cycling Club, and Na Gaeil Cycling Cycling Club.

 Basketball

-Basketball clubs include St. Brendan's Basketball Club, Tralee Imperials Basketball Club, Tralee Tigers (defunct), and Tralee Warriors.
+Basketball clubs include St. Brendan's Basketball Club, Tralee Magic Basketball Club, Tralee Titans, Tralee Tigers (defunct), and Tralee Warriors.

 Golf and Pitch & Putt

 Tralee Pitch and Putt Club is located at Collis Sandes House in Killeen.

 Triathlon

 Tralee Triathlon Club was founded in 2009 and is one of the largest clubs in Ireland with around 300 adult members.
 They run the annual Tri Kingdom Come Sprint distance triathlon in Fenit during the August Weekend.